 The thickness of handrail struts can vary, but in general the maximum thickness does not exceed 120mm.
 The thickness may be significantly limited, because the cover of the reinforcing steel is only 10-15mm.
 The handrails without traditional reinforcement seemed to be more convenient for the production speed.
 However, together with larger cross-section, pouring and vibrating can get more complicated.
 The final design should respect both structural behaviour and production process.

 All Ultrabridges are made of Ultra-high performance fibre reinforced concrete UHPFRC.
 This material has several specifics, which make the bridges unique.
 The advantage of the concrete is the extremely high compressive strength, more than 150MPa, which is several times larger than in case of standard concrete.
 The tensile and the flexural tensile strength depend on the chosen concrete mixture.
-During the pouring of the elements, normative concrete cubes are usually poured aside per element for later testing.
+During the pouring of the elements, usually normative concrete cubes are being poured aside (for each element) for testing purpose.

 In order to achieve the highest possible compressive strength, the water-cement ratio must be relatively low (c/w=0.16).
 The low w/c ratio affects the workability (consistency and initial hydration).
 The concrete with low w/c ratio behaves like a dense thixotropic material.

-Extremely low porosity and related low permeability and chloride diffusion allow considering minimal reinforcement cover, around 10mm.
+Extremely low porosity, related low permeability and chloride diffusion allow considering minimal reinforcement cover, around 10mm.
 This property enables us to design very slender concrete elements.

 The prior research resulted in specific changes in the mixture design with respect to consistency, presence of fibres and maximum grain diameter.
 The structural material of the first built Ultrabridge in Rotterdam was steel fibre-reinforced concrete UHPFRC with strength class C170/200.
 This strength was achieved through the dense microstructure of the binder.
 For this bridge of 19m long and 3.4m wide, less than 9m3 of concrete was used.